-We are a leading, global direct selling company with operations in 50 markets worldwide.
-We develop and distribute innovative, premium-quality anti-aging personal care products and nutritional supplements under our Nu Skin and Pharmanex brands, respectively.
-We strive to secure competitive advantage in four key areas: our people, our products, the culture we promote, and the business opportunities we offer.
-In 2009, our 25th year of operations, we posted record revenue of \$1.33 billion.
-Revenue in 2009 grew 7% based on the success of strong product innovation and distributor initiatives.
+We are a leading, global direct selling company with operations in 51 markets worldwide.
+We develop and distribute innovative, premiumquality anti-aging personal care products and nutritional supplements under our Nu Skin and Pharmanex brands, respectively.
+We strive to secure competitive advantages in four key areas: our people, our products, the culture we promote, and the business opportunities we offer.
+In 2010, our 26th year of operations, we posted record revenue of \$1.5 billion.

-As of December 31, 2009, we had a global network of over 761,000 active distributors.
-Approximately 33,000 of our distributors were qualified sales leaders we refer to as "executive distributors."
+As of December 31, 2010, we had a global network of approximately 800,000 active distributors.
+Approximately 36,000 of our distributors were qualified sales leaders we refer to as "executive distributors."
 Our executive distributors play a critical leadership role in the growth and development of our business.

-Approximately 84% of our 2009 revenue came from our markets outside of the United States.
-While we have become more geographically diverse over the past decade, Japan, our largest revenue market, accounted for approximately 35% of our 2009 total revenue.
-Due to the size of our foreign operations, our results are often impacted positively or negatively by foreign currency fluctuations, particularly fluctuations in the Japanese yen.
+Approximately 86% of our 2010 revenue came from our markets outside of the United States.
+While we have become more geographically diverse over the past decade, Japan, our largest revenue market, accounted for approximately 31% of our 2010 total revenue.
+Due to the size of our foreign operations, our results are often impacted by foreign currency fluctuations, particularly fluctuations in the Japanese yen.
 In addition, our results are impacted by global economic, political, demographic and business trends and conditions.